devjanaprime/zarple/readme.md

 Zarple!
 ===

-A simple web component for a party game I'm making for my housewarming.
+A simple web component for a 4 player party game.
+Debuted 3/24/2018

 Technologies used:

-- javascript
-- MongoDB
+- JavaScript
 - Node
 - Express
 - AngularJS
 - Bootstrap